jusuhero/dots/readme.md

 This allows you to select a color on the screen and copy the hex code into the clipboard.
 It can be selected via <kbd>MOD</kbd> + <kbd>X</kbd> keybind or via clicking the pipette icon in the bottom waybar

 ### Screenshot
-Screenshot/Screencapture works using wf-recorder, grimshot, grim and slurp.
+Screenshot/Screencapture works using wf-recorder, grim and slurp.
 <kbd>MOD</kbd> + <kbd>v</kbd> will create a screencapture with audio.
 Specify the video folder it should upload to inside the script in Hyprland/script folder.

 <kbd>MOD</kbd> + <kbd>SHIFT</kbd> + <kbd>v</kbd> will end the recording and kill wf-recorder.